dearlywon-obligation740/ecommerce-executive-dashboards/data-cleaning/cleaning-notes.md

 <h2>Key Decisions</h2>

 <p><strong>Flag instead of delete.</strong> Every row in the original dataset is preserved.
-Deleting cancellations would make it impossible to calculate cancellation rate.
+Deleting cancellations would make it impossible to calculate the cancellation rate.
 Deleting returns would hide product quality signals.
 Deleting guest transactions would understate revenue by ~15%.</p>

 <p><strong>Rule-based classification over manual lookup.</strong> Rather than hardcoding a list of stock codes, a rule-based approach using description patterns and stock code format identifies non-product entries.
 Transparent, reproducible, and defensible.</p>

-<p><strong>Revenue engineering in Python, KPI calculation in Excel.</strong> Deliberately separating data preparation from reporting to demonstrate multi-tool workflow and clear separation of concerns.</p>
+<p><strong>Revenue engineering in Python, KPI calculation in Excel.</strong> Deliberately separating data preparation from reporting to demonstrate a multi-tool workflow and clear separation of concerns.</p>

 <p><strong>December 2010 kept but excluded from seasonality.</strong> The dataset only contains one month of 2010 data.
 It was retained in the dataset but excluded from time-series analysis to avoid distortion.</p>